Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Properties of vector Dyson equation induced by the matrix M

 where the last inequality is valid due to \(|z|\leq\eta_0^{-1}\) for \(z\in\mathbb{H}_{\eta_0}\), \(\Vert\bbu\Vert_{\infty}\leq\mfc_{(1)}\eta_0^{-1}\) and \(|(\boldsymbol{S}_d\bbu)_j|\leq\sum_{k=1,k\neq j}^d|u_k|\) for \(\bbu\in\msB_{\eta_0}^d\), which implies that

 Hence, \(\boldsymbol{\Psi}_d(z,\cdot)\) maps \(\mathscr{B}_{\eta_0}^+\) to itself.
 Next, for any \(\bbu,\bbw\in\mathscr{B}_{\eta_0}^+\), we have

 where we use some basic properties of \(D_{\mbC^+}(\cdot ,\cdot)\) in proving above inequalities, readers can refer to Lemma 4.2 in \cite{ajanki2019quadratic} for details. \end{proof} Now, the existence and uniqueness of (\ref{Eq of MDE 3 order}) for \(z\in\mathbb{H}_{\eta_0}\) can be proved by Lemma \ref{Lem of contraction} and Banach fixed-point theorem.
-Since \(\eta_0\) is an arbitrary positive number, we can extend this conclusion to \(\mathscr{B}_+^d\) by letting \(\eta_0\to0\), which concludes Theorem \ref{Thm of Dyson}.
+Since \(\eta_0\) is an arbitrary positive number, we can extend this conclusion to \(\mathscr{B}_+^d\) by letting \(\eta_0\to0\), which completes the proof of Theorem \ref{Thm of Dyson}.